Justus von Liebig: Major works

 Liebig founded the journal Annalen der Chemie, which he edited from 1832.
 Originally titled Annalen der Pharmacie, it became Annalen der Chemie und Pharmacie to more accurately reflect its content.
-It became the leading journal of chemistry, and still exists.
-The volumes from his lifetime are often referenced just as Liebigs Annalen; and following his death the title was officially changed to Justus Liebigs Annalen der Chemie.
+It became the leading journal of organic chemistry, and still exists, albeit under the name European Journal of Organic Chemistry after several mergers with other journals.
+The volumes from his lifetime are often referenced just as Liebigs Annalen; following his death the title was officially changed to Justus Liebig's Annalen der Chemie.

 Liebig published widely in Liebigs Annalen and elsewhere, in newspapers and journals.
 Most of his books were published concurrently in both German and English, and many were translated into other languages, as well.
 Some of his most influential titles include: